-- 4.1 The European Director of Education, on behalf of the proprietor, will liaise with the Head and the Child Protection and Wellbeing Coordinator on matters relating to the Prevent duty and will monitor and evaluate the school's compliance with this duty, primarily by way of updates from the Child Protection and Wellbeing Coordinator.
-The proprietor will conduct an annual review of safeguarding, which includes the school's compliance with its Prevent Duty. - 4.2 The proprietor will: - Ensure that this policy is understood and effectively implemented by staff throughout the school; - Ensure that the Child Protection and Wellbeing Coordinator undergoes appropriate Prevent duty training; and - Ensure that the school's Prevent policies and procedures and general safeguarding arrangements take into account the policies and procedures of local authorities.. - 4.3 The Child Protection and Wellbeing Coordinator will: - Be the single point of contact to oversee and coordinate the school's implementation of the Prevent duty; - Undertake prevent awareness training, such as the on-line general awareness training module on Channel - WRAP (Workshop to Raise Awareness of Prevent); - Provide Prevent duty training to all staff so that they (a) understand the general risks affecting pupils at the school; (b) are able to identify individual children who might be at risk of radicalisation; and (c) know what to do to support these children; - Provide advice and support to other members of staff on protecting pupils from the risk of radicalisation;
+4.1 The Cognita European Director of Education, on behalf of the proprietor, will liaise with the Head and the Child Protection and Wellbeing Coordinator on matters relating to the Prevent duty and will monitor and evaluate the school's compliance with this duty, primarily by way of updates from the Child Protection and Wellbeing Coordinator.
+The proprietor will conduct an annual review of safeguarding, which includes the school's compliance with its Prevent Duty.

+4.2 The proprietor will:

+- Ensure that this policy is understood and effectively implemented by staff throughout the school; - Ensure that the Child Protection and Wellbeing Coordinator undergoes appropriate Prevent duty training; and - Ensure that the school's Prevent policies and procedures and general safeguarding arrangements take into account the policies and procedures of local authorities..

+4.3 The Child Protection and Wellbeing Coordinator will:

-- Liaise with the European Director of Education and local partners, including the police and the local agencies, to establish what advice and support they can provide and to seek guidance on the general levels of risk within the local area; - Have responsibility for ensuring that any visiting speakers whether invited by staff or pupils are suitable and are appropriately supervised (see below); - Receive safeguarding concerns about children and young people who may be vulnerable; - Report concerns to the European Director of Education.
+- Be the single point of contact to oversee and coordinate the school's implementation of the Prevent duty; - Provide appropriate Prevent duty training to all staff so that they (a) understand the general risks affecting pupils at the school; (b) are able to identify individual children who might be at risk of radicalisation; and (c) know what to do to support these children; - Provide advice and support to other members of staff on protecting pupils from the risk of radicalisation, including online safety; - Liaise with the European Director of Education and local partners, including the police and the local agencies, to establish what advice and support they can provide and to seek guidance on the general levels of risk within the local area; - Receive safeguarding concerns about children and young people who may be vulnerable; - Report significant concerns to the Regional Safeguarding Lead who will escalate the matter as needed.